Where to buy Korean beauty in London

 Inspired by home remedy ingredients like skin-refining egg white (all without the mess) and packaged in a delightful way, the products are fun, cute and deliver too.

-There's something called the Egg Mellow Cream, £29.50 which is a serum, mask and intensive collagen-boosting cream in one, while the Egg Cream Mask Hydration, £22.50 – is a sheet mask you leave on for twenty minutes and has risen to cult status - the brand is currently selling one product every ten seconds - so if you fancy any of these, you’d better act fast!
+There's something called the Egg Mellow Cream, £29.50, which is a serum, mask and intensive collagen-boosting cream in one, while the Egg Cream Mask Hydration, £22.50, is a sheet mask you leave on for 20 minutes and has risen to cult status.
+The brand is currently selling one product every 10 seconds so if you fancy any of these, you’d better act fast!